Limit Switch Explained | Working Principles

 Microswitch simple circuit

 Alright, let’s connect the microswitch to a lamp circuit.
+We’ll look at a limit switch wiring diagram where we use 12 volts to operate two different coloured lamps.
 In the inactive state, the Red lamp is on as the device is not being operated by an object pushing on the trigger.

 When the Trigger is pushed the device will activate, and the Green lamp will come on.